mrilyew/prceth/README.md

 ## Prethmeta

-Python app/framework for creating collections with content
+App for content saving with flexible settings

 Look at [docs](docs/ru/README.md)